Wickham car

 The “Elliott Track Recording Coach” was commonly referred to as the 'Wickham Railbus' and was built in 1958 by D. Wickham of Ware, Hertfordshire.

 Its original livery was canary yellow with chocolate brown above the waist line.
 It had a silver roof with red buffer beams and a black underframe with a lattice girder frame mounted between the axleboxes, which carried the recording equipment.
+It was known affectionately to the staff at the R&DD as 'The Yellow Peril'.

 It was designed to record at 30 mile/h but could transit at up to 55 mile/h.